Drentsoft-Games/jam-timer/README.md

 The timer has offset buttons to add/remove time in case of accidental stops/starts.

+Plus button will add 1 second.
+- Using Ctrl with the plus button will add 5 seconds.
+- Using Shift with the plus button will add 10 seconds.
+- Using Ctrl+Shift will add 50 seconds.

+Minus button will remove time in the same increments as above.

 # Credits
 ## Icons
 Kennet Asset Pack 1 - CC0 Licensed